Policies and Procedures for Museum Staff

 III.
 Photocopy Policies

 Photocopy machines are to be used for copying Library materials only.
 Rare, fragile, and oversize materials may not to be photocopied without first consulting a Reference Librarian.
 The time limit for use of the photocopy machines is ten minutes if others are waiting.
-Please visit our Reproduction & Digitization page for more information.
+Please visit our Reproduction and Licensing page for more information.

 The copyright law of the United States (Title 17, U.S. Code) governs the making of photocopies and other reproductions of copyrighted materials; those using the photocopy machines are liable for any infringement of this law.